10 Things Loving Fathers Do for Their Children

 7. Value education

 Don’t just read to them; read with them.
 Don’t just fuss about grades; get involved with their homework.
 Don’t just talk about learning; be a hands-on advocate.
+Be a presence at their school by joining or starting an All Pro Dad’s Day Breakfast.

 8. Raise them to leave